 I “met” Norma Bauerschmidt on Facebook when a friend shared a video about her.
 She was a 90 year old woman who decided to spend the last months of her life “on the road” travelling with her son in a motorhome.
 She was diagnosed with cancer but decided to forgo treatment so she could enjoy her remaining time.

-This week marks one year since she finished her journey and “died peacefully and with no regrets on September 30, 2016.”
-Her family shared this remembrance on her Facebook page:
+She finished her journey and “died peacefully and with no regrets on September 30, 2016.”
+Her family shared this remembrance on her Facebook page 1 year later:

 “The lessons she taught us in her last days help cut through our grief.
 The conversations we had together provide tremendous peace.